 • Goes well with a wide range of snacks

 • Lack of taste

 • Intoxicates quickly (in most cases it is a drawback)

 • High-calorie product

 • It’s not good in hot weather

 Conclusion: the right choice between beer and vodka depends on the nature of the holiday and the temperature outside.
-On a hot day it’s best to drink a bottle of good beer with friends.
+On a hot day, it’s best to drink a bottle of good beer with friends.
 But in the winter or during a party (birthday, New Year’s Eve) most people prefer vodka (we do not consider other types of alcohol).
-Those who keep their figure have to pay more attention to snacks, because vodka and beer have small calorie content compared with other foods.
+Those who care about their body shape have to pay more attention to snacks because vodka and beer have small calorie content compared with other foods.

 Mixing Beer and Vodka

 For many people, the question of choice between vodka and beer is not relevant, because they just mix these beverages in a glass.
 But you should remember that drinking vodka and beer intoxicates quicker than drinking them separately.
 The truth is that carbon dioxide contained in beer irritates the stomach lining and helps alcohol to enter blood flow faster.
 It is therefore not recommended to wash down alcohol with soda water; your first choice should be juice.